First Person Dream

 I open the blinds.
 Swallow laughter.

-I zip out of the room before you can burst from your den, down the stairs, slippers suspended over gleaming cherry.
-In the kitchen, your father sits at the table, a playlist called Christmas Jazz offering merciless tidings.
-He’s timed it perfectly.
-My favorite mug is full of freshly pressed coffee, still steaming.
+You howl with indignation and retract into the covers, and I scoot out before you burst from your den.
+In the kitchen, your father sits at the table, a playlist called Christmas Jazz giving merciless tidings, my favorite mug steaming with black coffee.

-You stop at the bottom step.
-Scowling.
+You stop at the bottom step, scowling.

 Previous